kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 ## So what are my goals?

 I don't have any to list on here!
 But now maybe you can see: I don't have to list any 🤯 As long as I continue to invest in my habits and systems, _naturally_ there will be accomplishments produced.
-They are working towards who I want to become and so goals don't matter as much anymore.
+That is want my previous **Unplanned Accomplishments** was _trying_ to tell me.
+These habits and systems are helping me become the type of person I want to be so goals don't matter as much anymore.
 The important thing to reflect on and track will be _how well did the systems work?_ *What improvements did I make?* *Is there anything that I felt wasn't contributing to who I want to become?*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NzEwMDI4MTYsOTI5ODc5MTYwLC0xNj
+eyJoaXN0b3J5IjpbNDc0Nzg3NjkxLDkyOTg3OTE2MCwtMTY2NT
-Y1MjkwMDY3XX0=
+I5MDA2N119
 -->